 Page 61, Light: It is not specified that this spell may be reversed by evil clerics.

 Page 65, Permanency: This spell's effect requires a dispel magic of twice the caster's level to remove it.
 Is not clarified, however, that multiple magic-users may dispel in concert in order to combine their levels toward meeting this threshold, similar to phase door.
 Otherwise, a minimum 32nd level magic-user would be required to dispel almost any permanency!

 Page 67, Protection from Evil, Protection from Evil, 10-Foot Radius, Purify Food and Drink: It is not specified that these three spells may be reversed by evil clerics.

 Page 72, Transmute Rock to Mud: It is not stated that this spell has a reversed version used to dispel its effects.

-Page 79, Summary of Important Dungeon Facts: The need for parties to spent one turn per hour of exploration resting (and two turns following a battle or pursuit) is not mentioned.
+Page 79, Summary of Important Dungeon Facts: The need for PCs to spend one turn per hour of exploration resting (and two turns following a battle or pursuit) is not mentioned.

 Page 83: Getting Lost: The text implies that the check to get lost is made once daily (" The party may check the next day and discover that they were lost..."), but this is never unambiguously stated.

 Page 83: Encounters in the Wilderness: There are no guidelines presented for encounter check frequency in the wilderness.
 Page 17 of The Underworld & Wilderness Adventures suggests one check daily with anywhere between a 1 in 6 and 3 in 6 chance of an encounter, depending on the terrain type.